skyzyx/dombuilder/README.md

 ### DOMBuilder code

 This is an example of how to generate it from JavaScript using DOMBuilder.
 This is using the shortest possible syntax, while still showing how it works.
-You can interleave DOM, `DOMBuilder` and HTML strings together.

 (Notice that this example has aliased `DOMBuilder` to the `_` variable to make invocation shorter.
 Also note that the `._()` method is shorthand for `.child()`.
 It’s a lot of underscores, I know, but it makes typing a lot faster.)